Consul Services

 Subset based routing

 If you have subsets within the Consul registry for a particular service, you can target them very specifically with the consul destination type settings.
 This allows you to target a subset of these service instances via the optional tags and dataCenters fields.
-Gloo Edge will detect the correspondent IP addresses and ports and load balance traffic between them.
+Gloo Gateway will detect the correspondent IP addresses and ports and load balance traffic between them.

 If the ports and data centers for all of the endpoints for a Consul service are the same, and you don’t need to slice and dice them up into finer-grained subsets, you can just use Upstreams like you do with any other service to which to route.
-Also, with using Upstreams instead of the consul-specific config, you can also leverage the fact that Gloo Edge does function discovery (ie, REST or gRPC based on swagger or reflection respectively).
+Also, with using Upstreams instead of the consul-specific config, you can also leverage the fact that Gloo Gateway does function discovery (ie, REST or gRPC based on swagger or reflection respectively).

 For example, the following configuration will forward all matching requests to the second and third service instances,